-Essentially, the intern will facilitate people with many different types of disabilities learning to snow ski, snowboard, or snowshoe during the winter, and water ski, kayak, fish, sail and camp during the summer.
-Aside from teaching, the intern will also have the opportunity to be involved with program planning, meetings, volunteer coordination and supervision, especially during summer internships, where program days are less numerous than during the winter.
-In addition to teaching, interns have numerous other assignments, as detailed on the enclosed application.
+The intern will facilitate people with many different types of disabilities learning to snow ski, snowboard, or snowshoe during the winter, and water ski, kayak, fish, sail, and camp during the summer.
+Aside from teaching, the intern will also have the opportunity to be involved with program planning, meetings, volunteer coordination, and supervision.